 As the pandemic spreads, you may experience legal and financial fallout if you choose to stay open.

-- Heighten hygiene practices, cleaning and disinfection to prevent the spread.
+- Heighten hygiene practices to prevent the spread.

 Closing your business, even temporarily, can result in significant financial losses.
 So you’ll need to consider if you can afford to close and if staying open will cost more.
 Whatever you decide, you may still need to cover the following costs and expenses:

 - Employee pay.
 Will you continue to pay employees after you’ve closed the business?
 Or will you lay off employees and offer severance pay?
-Check state and federal laws for further guidance on layoffs.
+Check laws for further guidance on layoffs.

 - Supplier costs.
 If you’re still receiving inventory, you still need to pay suppliers, regardless of sales.
 Speak with your suppliers to determine a course of action.